mawds/r-tidyverse-intro/_episodes/13-joins.md

 teaching: 30
 exercises: 15
 questions:
-- "How can I change the format of dataframes?"
+- "How do I join data-sets?"
 objectives:
+- "To be able to join tibbles"
-- "To be understand the concepts of 'long' and 'wide' data formats and be able to convert between them with `tidyr`."
+- "To understand the difference between the different join types"
+- "To have an appreciation of some of the difficulties that can occur when using real-life data"
 keypoints:
-- "Use the `tidyr` package to change the layout of dataframes."
-- "Use `gather()` to go from wide to long format."
-- "Use `spread()` to go from long to wide format."
+- "Use join_{left,inner,right} to join data on common values"
 source: Rmd
 ---